 “How much have they won?” you ask.
 Since the Lottery began selling tickets in 1985, players have won over $40 billion in prizes.
 That’s a lot of prizes!

 Oregonians love their state.
 It’s a beautiful place to live, play and grow.
 Over the years, Oregon voters have committed Oregon Lottery dollars towards the projects and programs they love.
-Over $12 billion in Lottery funds have been directed to Oregon’s public schools, job creation, state parks, natural resources, veteran services and Outdoor School.
+Nearly $15 billion in Lottery funds have been directed to Oregon’s public schools, job creation, state parks, natural resources, veteran services and Outdoor School.
 Which is why we like to say, “Together, we do good things.”

 Thanks to the thousands of Oregon Lottery retail partners across the state, people can enjoy a little excitement playing Oregon Lottery games.
 But Lottery retailers offer more than a place buy tickets or play games.
 Oregon Lottery retailers – from large to small – play important roles in their communities providing jobs and contributing to local organizations.